ryanfortner/browsermail/README.md

 This only fetches the latest messages for your inbox and shows them.
 Email body text is not yet parsed.
 Another limitation is that only SSL/TLS connections are supported.

 ## Running it

+- You can access this application live at: [https://ryanfortner.github.io/browsermail/live](https://ryanfortner.github.io/browsermail/live)

 1. Download and unzip [release/browsermail.zip](https://raw.github.com/hiddentao/browsermail/master/release/browsermail.zip).
 2. Load the output folder into [chrome://extensions](chrome://extensions) as an unpacked extension.